deel-ai/deel-torchlip/GOVERNANCE.md

 ###	Governance committee

-The governance committee is initially composed of DEEL members who contributed to the first version of `Xplique` and are the only contributors to the master branch.
+The governance committee is initially composed of DEEL members who contributed to the first version of `deel-torchlip` and are the only contributors to the master branch.

 The members of the governance committee are:

-    * Thomas FEL
-    * Lucas HERVIER
+   * Franck Mamalet
-    * Antonin POCHE
+   * Thibaut Boissin
-    * David VIGOUROUX
+   * Corentin Friedrich
    * Justin PLAKOO

 The governance committee is responsible for the master branch that contains the code of the version of the library that is officially recognised.